Ray Evans (Deceased)

 - M.Eng Sc.
 (Melb).

-Ray Evans is an office-holder and co-founder of numerous Australian front groups and right wing think-tanks.
-He is President of the HR Nicholls Society, Secretary of the Bennelong Society, Treasurer of the Samuel Griffith Society, and the Secretary and main contact for the Lavoisier Group since 2000.
-He has "written extensively on the global warming issue" at Lavoisier.
+Ray Evans passed away on June 17, 2014.
+Evans is a former office-holder and co-founder of numerous Australian front groups and right wing think-tanks.
+He is past President of the HR Nicholls Society, past Secretary of the Bennelong Society, past Treasurer of the Samuel Griffith Society, and the past Secretary for the Lavoisier Group where he had “written extensively on the global warming issue” at Lavoisier.

 Stance on Climate Change